Railroad switch: Derailers

-Dual gauge switches
+Dual gauge

 Dual gauge switches are used in dual gauge systems.
 There are various possible scenarios involving the routes that trains on each gauge may take, including the two gauges separating or one gauge being able to choose between diverging paths and the other not.
 Because of the extra track involved, dual gauge switches have more points and frogs than their single gauge counterparts.
 This limits speeds even more than usual.

 A related formation is the 'swish' or rail exchange, where (usually) the common rail changes sides.
 These have no moving parts, the narrower gauge wheels being guided by guard rails as they transition from one rail to another.
 The wider gauge only encounters continuous rail so is unaffected by the exchange.
-At dual gauge turntables, a similar arrangement is used to move the narrow gauge track from one side to a central position.
+At dual gauge turntables, a similar arrangement is used to move the narrow-gauge track from one side to a central position.

-Rack-railway switches
+Rack railway

 Rack-railway switches are as varied as rack-railway technologies.
 Where use of the rack is optional, as on the Zentralbahn in Switzerland or the West Coast Wilderness Railway in Tasmania, it is common to place turnouts only in relatively flat areas where the rack is not needed.
 On systems where only the pinion is driven and the conventional rail wheels are idlers, such as the Dolderbahn in Zürich, Štrbské Pleso in Slovakia and the Schynige Platte rack railway, the rack must be continuous through the switch.
 The Dolderbahn switch works by bending all three rails, an operation that is performed every trip as the two trains pass in the middle.
 The Štrbské Pleso and Schynige Platte Strub rack system instead relies on a complex set of moving points which assemble the rack in the traversed direction and simultaneously clear the crossed direction conventional rails.
 In some rack systems, such as the Morgan system, where locomotives always have multiple driving pinions, it is possible to simplify turnouts by interrupting the rack rail, so long as the interruption is shorter than the spacing between the drive pinions on the locomotives.